sebascuri/sebascuri.github.io/_posts/2021-05-10-Combining-Pessimism-with-Optimism-for-Robust-and-Efficient-Model-Based-Deep-Reinforcement-Learning.md

 header-includes: |
    - \usepackage{mathtools}
    - \usepackage{amsmath}
+scholar:
+    bibliography: rhucrl.bib
 ---

+This is a post for the paper {% cite curi2021RHUCRL %} that will appear in 2021 ICML.
 ## Introduction

 In this work, we address the challenge of finding a robust policy in continuous control tasks.
 As a motivating example, consider designing a braking system on an autonomous car.